A passenger vehicle purchased by a business or self-employed worker must be registered at the dealership or at an SAAQ service outlet.

 What qualifies as a commercial vehicle

 A commercial vehicle is a vehicle with a net weight of 3,000 kg or less.
-It is owned by a business or self-employed worker that uses it mainly for commercial or professional purposes.
+It is owned by a business, a self-employed worker or a natural person that uses it mainly for commercial or professional purposes.

 This category may include, in particular, the following vehicles: